sebasdv/embryo-player-v3/docs/PERFORMANCE.md

-# Performance Guide - Embrio Player v3.0
+# Performance Guide - Embryo Player v3.0

-Comprehensive guide to the performance optimizations implemented in Embrio Player v3.0.
+Comprehensive guide to the performance optimizations implemented in Embryo Player v3.0.

 ## Table of Contents